 When you apply for Social Security Disability Insurance benefits (SSDI), the Social Security Administration (SSA) will decide whether you qualify for benefits.
 They could schedule a cumulative medical exam to help them make a decision on your claim.
+This is a medical examination that is scheduled by the SSA with a physician that they choose.
 This is a physical or mental examination that they will use when deciding whether you are unable to work due to your medical condition.

 When Could You Be Required to Attend a Cumulative Medical Exam?